1jamescaldwell/StockAnalysis/README.md

 # StockAnalysis
-Completed 11/6/23 <br>

-Personal project
+Personal project completed 11/6/23 <br>

 A script I wrote to analyze stock data.
 Skills improved from doing this project: Python data import, Jupyter interface/use, pandas use, and DateTime use